 We recruit and select up to twelve participants for each workshop, through an application process designed to maximize ethnic, racial and gender diversity and to include those from rural and minority-controlled stations and networks.

-- Personal statement: Describe your reasons for wanting to attend the workshop and explain what you hope to learn from the experience.
+• Personal statement: Describe your reasons for wanting to attend the workshop and explain what you hope to learn from the experience.
+We're also interested in how your participation will benefit your station, production group or community.

-- Choose your best news or public affairs piece (or excerpt) on a science, health, technology or environmental issue, and specify what primary role you played in its production.
-Submit an audio sample on CD or by FTP.
-Please supply the title of the piece, its length, when and where it aired.
+• Audio sample: Submit a MP3 of your best news or public affairs piece (or excerpt, no more than 15 minutes) on a science, health, technology or environmental issue.
+Please supply the title of the piece, its length, when and where it aired, and the primary role you played in its production.

 Science Literacy Project